 Located in South Brittany, the Guérande salt thousand-year-old tradition is perpetuated.

-Extending over a surface of 1,720 hectares, the Guérande salt marshes constitute a priceless regional heritage.
+Extending over a surface of 1,720 hectares, the Guérande history of salt marshes constitute a priceless regional heritage.
 More than a thousand years of history are preserved in this site, which has been maintained by generations of salt workers (“paludiers”).
 The marshes are one of the few areas along the coast which have been preserved from industrial activities.
 They produce a natural product in a traditional way: sea salt.
 They are also a preservation area for marsh flora and fauna.

 The Guérande salt basin covers the towns of Batz sur Mer, Guérande and La Turballe (Le Pouliguen, Le Croisic and La Baule have filled theirs in).
 These territories are zones which are protected by numerous regulations, and, since 1996, have been classified ‘a remarkable world heritage site’.

 They are the northernmost salt marshes being cultivated in Europe, and although they benefit from a special micro climate, the harvesting season is very short.
 This necessitates a daily harvest directly on the clay beds.
 In regions with a more favourable climate, the harvest is less frequent, and carried out salt on salt (often every two days in Noirmoutier and the Island of Ré).
 However, this feature is also the reason for our salt’s quality.